Friday, 29 May 2026

 Ant's sense of priority and urgency is entirely out of synch with the universe.
 I know this.

 I'll be there now.'
-I said scrabbling for my driving shoes under my desk, my heart playing the bass drum on a roll.
+I said, dropping my pen and scrabbling for my driving shoes under my desk, my heart playing the bass drum on a roll.
 'What's happened?'

 'Well, he's fallen out of bed and he's sort of half out and I can't move him.
 And he's cut his head and his elbow and there's blood everywhere.